mino29/arch-i3/README.md

 just pick and choose what you might find to your liking, that's how I built mine.

-But if you like to try them out and willing to take the time to fix whatever might be broken in my config, here's what I would do.
+But if you like to try them out and are willing to take the time to fix whatever might be broken in my config, here's what I would do.

 1. clone this repo